A limited number of students may be eligible for financial support to help them cover the cost of studying at Reigate College.

 Parking

-Due to the limited amount of parking available there is NO student parking at the College.
+Due to the limited amount of parking available there is very limited student parking at the College, for which permits must be granted in advance.
 There are pay and display car parks a few minutes away in Bancroft Road (multi-storey) and Bell Street (open-air).

 Staff and visitor car parking is accessed via the Rushworth Road entrance and there is disabled parking at both the Rushworth Road and Castlefield Road entrances.